nodiscc/xsrv/README.md

 ### Other maintenance

-**Tracking configuration in git:** By default your specific playbook/inventory/host_vars configuration is excluded from git to prevent accidentally pushing you configuration details to a public git repot.
+**Tracking configuration in git:** By default your specific playbook/inventory/host_vars configuration is excluded from git to prevent accidentally pushing you configuration details to a public git repository.
 See [.gitignore](.gitignore) and disable relevant sections to start tracking your configuration in git.

 **Uninstalling roles** is not supported at this time: components must be removed manually, or a new server must be deployed and data restored from backups.

-**Testing/reverting updates:**
+**Testing/reverting updates:** The easiest way is probably to restore a snapshot from just before the upgrade (if your server is virtualized)

 - Restore previous configuration variables
 - Roll back roles to their previous versions (`git checkout $previous_version && ansible-galaxy -f -r requirements.yml`).
 - Run the playbook:  `ansible-playbook playbook.yml`
-- Restore data from the last known good backups.
+- Restore data from the last known good backups (see each role's documentation for restore instructions)
 - For professional/production systems, running the playbook and evaluating changes against a testing environment first is recommended.